Last updated June 2021

 The GDPR provides you with the following rights.
 To:

-The Data Protection Act 1998 and the GDPR give you the right to access information held about you, when you ask for this information this is called a Subject Access Request.
+The Data Protection Act 2018 and the UK GDPR give you the right to access information held about you, when you ask for this information this is called a Subject Access Request.
 We also encourage you to contact us to ensure your data is accurate and complete.

-Your right of access can be exercised in accordance with the Act and the GDPR.
-A Subject Access Request can be made using the following form, which also contains guidance on how to do so [LINK FORM AND GUIDANCE HERE].
+Your right of access can be exercised in accordance with the Act and the UK GDPR.
+A Subject Access Request can be made using the following form, which also contains guidance on how to do so.
 Once completed the form should be submitted to our Data Protection Officer at firstname.lastname@example.org.
-No fee will apply, as laid down by the GDPR.
+No fee will apply, as laid down by the UK Data Protection Act.

 Any changes we make to our privacy notice in the future will be posted on this page and, where appropriate, notified to you by e-mail / displayed in our Care Homes.
 Please check back frequently to see any updates or changes to our privacy notice.